-The Lytle Center for Pregnancy & Newborns, a unique community resource located at the Swedish/First Hill campus, opened on July 31.
+The Lytle Center for Pregnancy & Newborns is a unique community resource located at the Swedish First Hill campus.

-This project, which is fully funded by philanthropic donations, serves as a unique community resource for new families, mothers and their babies, providing convenient access to a full spectrum of prenatal and postpartum care and services.
+Fully funded by philanthropy, the Lytle Center serves as a unique community resource for new families, mothers, and their babies by providing convenient access to a full spectrum of prenatal and postpartum care and services.

-The 5,000 square-foot space offers access to comprehensive care for expectant families, including educational programs, fitness activities and support groups, as well as a designated clinic space for postpartum check-ups, lactation consultations, and well-baby follow up visits.
+The Lytle Center offers access to comprehensive care for expectant families, including educational programs, fitness activities and support groups, as well as a designated clinic space for postpartum check-ups, lactation consultations, and well-baby follow up visits.

 Make a gift today to help get families off to the best possible start.

-- New mothers and infants will come to the clinic three to five days post-discharge for a wellness check to ensure mom and baby are both healthy.
+- New mothers and infants can come to the Lytle Center three to five days post-discharge for a wellness check to ensure mom and baby are both healthy.

 - New mothers and infants who need additional help with breastfeeding can meet with an RN lactation consultant for an individual appointment.